wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/elastic-stack/index.rst

 Deployment types
 ----------------

 The Installation guide is divided into two independent sections, all-in-one deployment and distributed deployment according to the chosen configuration.
-Information about the minimal hardware requirements for the different deployments types can be found :ref:`here <installation_requirements>`.
+The requirements of the Wazuh and Elastic Stack installation are similiar to the ones described in the :ref:`requirements <installation_requirements>` section.

 - All-in-one deployment: In this case, Wazuh and Elastic Stack are installed in the same host, this type of deployment is suitable for testing and small working environments.